-- How allegations will be handled, in what timeframe, and the range of possible disciplinary actions for violation of the CoC by workers, taking account of due process; - Procedures to report SEA and/or SH allegations internally for case accountability; - A referral pathway to refer survivors to appropriate support services; and - Procedures that clearly lay out confidentiality requirements and other safety and ethical principles for dealing with cases.
+- How allegations will be handled, in what timeframe, and the range of possible disciplinary actions for violation of the CoC by workers, taking account of due process; - Procedures to report SEA and/or SH allegations internally for case accountability;

+- A referral pathway to refer survivors to appropriate support services; and - Procedures that clearly lay out confidentiality requirements and other safety and ethical principles for dealing with cases.

 It is essential that any disciplinary action for violation of the CoC by workers be determined and carried out in a manner that is consistent with local labor legislation and applicable industrial agreements, otherwise there is risk that the CoC will not be implemented effectively.
 It is important to note that disciplinary sanctions in each case are intended to be part of a process that is entirely internal to the employer, is placed under the full control and responsibility of its managers and is conducted in accordance with the applicable national labor or other relevant legislation and the individual worker's employment contract.
-The proposed sanctions must be in line with local law as the latter may prohibit certain types of disciplinary measures, including termination of the employee.
+The proposed sanctions must be in line with local law.

-While the SEA/SH Prevention and Response Action Plan is recommended for Moderate, Substantial and High-risk projects, the Accountability and Response Framework is recommended for all projects.
-The Bank's requirements for large civil require that all contractor Personnel are provided with (and acknowledge receipt of) a CoC, so it is important that each project has an Accountability and Response Framework, detailing how allegations of violation of the CoC will be handled.
+While the SEA/SH Prevention and Response Action Plan is recommended for Substantial and High-risk projects, the Accountability and Response Framework is recommended for all projects.
+The Bank's requirements for large civil works require that all contractor Personnel are provided with (and acknowledge receipt of) a CoC, so it is important that each project has an Accountability and Response Framework, detailing how allegations of violation of the CoC will be handled.
 In circumstances where an Action Plan is not required for a project, the Framework may be developed as a separate document in conjunction with the CoC.

-The borrower and/or supervising Engineer should monitor and report to TDB on the effectiveness of the implementation of the SEA/SH Prevention and Response Action Plan to mitigate SEA and SH risks associated with the project.
-Reporting should be done on a monthly basis (see more on Reporting below in Section 5.2, Table 1: Proposed Reporting of SEA/SH During Implementation).
+The borrower and/or Supervising Engineer should monitor and report to TDB on the effectiveness of the implementation of the SEA/SH Prevention and Response Action Plan to mitigate SEA and SH risks associated with the project.
+Reporting should be done monthly (see more on Reporting below in Section 5.2, Table 1: Proposed Reporting of SEA/SH During Implementation).

-4.4 Step 4: Project Monitoring
+4.4 Step Four: Project Monitoring

-Contractors on civil works projects are typically supervised by a consulting firm on behalf of the borrower.
+Contractors on major civil works projects are typically supervised by a consulting firm on behalf of the borrower.
 A key challenge faced by many projects is that the supervision and oversight of SEA/SH prevention activities during civil works is inadequate.
 This section outlines activities that can be incorporated into the project to make supervision and oversight more proactive.